tommaso1giordano/INGSW_project/README.md

-# Prova Finale di Ingegneria del Software - AA 2022-2023
+# Software Engineering Project - AA 2022-2023

 The project consists in the digital implementation of a board game called MyShelfie engineered by: